Management Methods

 Safe Burning, Safe Learning

 This article was a collaboration with Jeb Barzen.
 Interested in pitching in to save our fire-dependent ecosystems?
-TPE’s next prescribed burn crew training will be an online-only class on February 23, 2021 (the day before our TPE Online Conference).
-Instructors Rob...
+The Prairie Enthusiasts’ next prescribed burn crew training will be an online-only class on Wednesday, February 12, 2025 (the first day of our annual...